LCobeaga/shadow-price/README.md

 ### All minor changes to this document will be dated and placed at the bottom, major changes will be noted at the top here

-# WARNING: at the moment Shadow Price cannot be printed and assembled due to geometry updates
+# WARNING: Assembly instructions do not reflect recent geometry updates

 ## Parts List